 Citizens’ Climate Lobby’s Greater Pacific Northwest Conference (2015)

-I’m excited to attend the Citizens’ Climate Lobby’s Greater Pacific Northwest Regional Conference in Seattle on March 7-8!
+Sharon attended the Citizens’ Climate Lobby’s Greater Pacific Northwest Regional Conference in Seattle on March 7-8, 2015.

 Sharon attended the extraordinary Paddle in Seattle event in West Seattle on Saturday, May 16, 2015.
 Organized by the Backbone Campaign and supported by a host of prestigious environmental groups, the event was a huge success.